aleen42/gitbook-footer/README.md

 	* 5.2.6 update code
 	* 5.2.7 update readme
 	* 5.3.0 calculate a proper color for the text in labels
 	* 5.3.1 update readme
 	* 5.3.2 fix timezone problem of UTC
 	* 5.3.3 support GITHUB_TOKEN under travis-ci building
 	* 5.3.4 fix the number of issues
 	* 5.3.5 fix the problem of [#9](https://github.com/aleen42/gitbook-footer/issues/9)
 	* 5.3.6 fix style and extend super option
 	* 5.3.8 enhancement of styles
 	* 5.3.9 fix style of normal type
 	* 5.4.0 remove style of QRcode within normal type
 	* 5.4.1 compatible style for gitbook themes
 	* 5.4.3 deprecated token access way for GitHub
+	* 5.4.7 use gitbook-color to support light or dark theme

 ### :fuelpump: How to contribute